Edmonton Symphony Orchestra: Special concerts

 Special ESO concerts drawing sold-out houses have featured, among others, k.d. lang in 1985, Tom Cochrane and Red Rider in 1989, The Arrogant Worms in 2002, Corb Lund in 2005, Paul Brandt in 2006, Video Games Live in 2007, Nikki Yanofsky in 2008, reunion concerts with Procol Harum in 1992 and 2010, Ben Folds in 2012 and 2014, and Ian Tyson on the 100th anniversary of the Province of Alberta on September 1, 2005.
 In March 2011, the ESO presented a memorable concert devoted exclusively to the music of Frank Zappa, and in December 2005, the orchestra returned to the Northern Alberta Jubilee Auditorium to present two sold-out Christmas concerts with Christian singer/pianist Michael W. Smith.
 The orchestra continues this tradition of working with musicians from a variety of musical genres.
 In December 2012, the orchestra performed two Christmas concerts with the Barenaked Ladies.
 In December 2017, the orchestra performed four Christmas concerts with Jann Arden.

 Composers in residence

-John McPherson was appointed the orchestra's fourth Composer in Residence in August 2016.
+John McPherson was the orchestra's fourth Composer in Residence (2016–2017) and wrote two major works during his residency: